-FDU Alert, the University's emergency notification system is designed to alert, warn, and inform registered members of the University community of what to do in case of an emergency, a disaster, a crisis or any other situation that affects the FDU community.
+FDU Alert, the University's emergency notification system is designed to alert, warn, and inform registered members of the University community of what to do in case of an emergency, a disaster, a crisis, or any other situation that affects the FDU community.
 All students must register their contact information with FDU Alert.
-Students also have the option to provide additional mobile and email contact information to include parents, guardians, and others when FDU Alert is activated in the event of a campus emergency.
+Students also can provide additional mobile and email contact information to include parents, guardians, and others when FDU Alert is activated in a campus emergency.
 For more information, to sign up or update your contact information, visit www.fdu.edu/alert.